JoshChang8/Cinema-4D-Starter-Project/README.md

 ![Features](/app-demo/Features.gif)

 First off, you should know these keys by heart: 1, 2, 3, E, T, R, and your Perspective views.
-- 1 - Move perspective
+- 1: Move perspective
-- 2 - Scale perspective
+- 2: Scale perspective
-- 3 - Rotate perspective
+- 3: Rotate perspective
-- E - Move tool
+- E: Move tool
-- T - Scale tool
+- T: Scale tool
-- R - Rotate tool
+- R: Rotate tool
-- F1 - Perspective View
+- F1: Perspective View
-- F2 - Top perspective
+- F2: Top perspective
-- F3 - Right perspective
+- F3: Right perspective
-- F4 - Front perspective
+- F4: Front perspective
-- F5 - All views
+- F5: All views

 ### Polygons
 Polygons are primitive objects which are the basic 3D building blocks that can be manipulated to create your desired shapes and features.
 Some polygons that I used throughout this project: Cylinder, Sphere, Torus, Capsule, etc.